Regents' Policies

 2.4.
 Reasonable Accommodation

 2.5.
-Anti-Harassment
+Anti-Harassment and Anti-Discrimination

-The University strives to create and maintain an atmosphere free from all forms of unlawful harassment, exploitation, or intimidation in employment and educational settings.
-The University prohibits harassment of employees and students on the basis of the considerations mentioned in the Section 2 above.
+The University strives to create and maintain an atmosphere free from all forms of unlawful discrimination, harassment, exploitation, or intimidation in employment and educational settings.
+The University prohibits harassment of employees and students on the basis of the considerations mentioned in Section 2 above.
 The University makes special efforts to eliminate both overt and subtle forms of sexual harassment, sexual violence, and misconduct, as those terms are defined in UAP 2740.
 In fulfilling its dual roles of educating and providing public service, the University can and must demonstrate leadership in educating all members of its community about appropriate behavior.

 2.6.
 Anti-Retaliation